ysndr/MSc-Thesis/chapter/methodology.md

 The second objective is to provide an LSP server that offers the most common LSP features as identified by [@langserver-org].
 Concretely, these capabilities are:

-1. Code completion,
+1. Code completion
+   Suggest identifiers, methods or values at the cursor position.
-2. Hover information,
+2. Hover information
+   Present additional information about an item under the cursor, i.e., types, contracts and documentation.
-3. Jump to definition,
+3. Jump to definition
+   Find and jump to the definition of a local variable or identifier.
-4. Find references,
+4. Find references
+   List all usages of a defined variable.
-5. Workspace symbols,
+5. Workspace symbols
+   List all variables in a workspace or document.
 6. Diagnostics
+   Analyze source code, i.e., parse and type check and notify the LSP Client if errors arise.

 For the work on NLS these six capabilities were considered as the goal for a minimal viable product.